Hi, amazing friend!

 2. Sunaina @stationowl

 Here are my testers who used other yarn brands.

 4. Sallyanne @sallys_desert_crochet

-To download the PDF copy of FLOWERS IN THE VALLEY SHAWL and my other patterns, please visit my Ravelry shop.
+Please visit my Ravelry shop to download the PDF of FLOWERS IN THE VALLEY SHAWL and my other patterns.

 I would love to see your Flowers in the Valley Shawl.
-Please use these hashtags #stringsandcuddles, #stringsandcuddlesdesigns, #flowersinthevalleyshawl to share so I could see and share it!
+Please use these hashtags #stringsandcuddles, #stringsandcuddlesdesigns, #flowersinthevalleyshawl to share so I can see and share it!

-Please don’t hesitate to reach out for questions regarding this pattern.
+Please don’t hesitate to reach out with questions regarding this pattern.